- As a child, I announced to my parents that I wanted to become an Indian Princess when I grew up.

 I like to think that my parents played a significant role in my love of reading, as they turned off the television–all summer, every summer–for as long as I can remember.
 Even during the school year, my television time was limited to little more than watching the Sunday Disney movie.

-I’m not as strict with my own two boys, but I am happy to say that they are both voracious readers and enjoy stories as much as I do.
+I’m also happy to say that both of my boys are both voracious readers and enjoy stories as much as I do.

 Thoughts about Writing . . .